 The Internal Audit Charter of Internal Audit is reviewed annually by Internal Audit and, if necessary, adjusted.
 Proposed changes are submitted to the Board of Directors for approval.
-The Audit Charter was updated in 2021 and approved by the Board of Directors.
+No material changes were necessary to the Internal Audit Charter in 2022.